steineggerlab/petasearch/README.md

         mmseqs easy-linclust examples/DB.fasta clusterRes tmp

-Sequence identity is in default [estimated](https://github.com/soedinglab/MMseqs2/wiki#how-does-mmseqs2-compute-the-sequence-identity) to output real sequence identity use `--alignment-mode 3`.
 Read more about the [clustering format](https://github.com/soedinglab/mmseqs2/wiki#clustering-format) in our user guide.

 Please adjust the [clustering criteria](https://github.com/soedinglab/MMseqs2/wiki#clustering-criteria) and check if temporary directory provides enough free space.
 For disk space requirements, see the user guide.

 ### Search

-The `easy-search` searches directly with a FASTA/FASTQ files against either another FASTA/FASTQ file or an already existing MMseqs2 database.
+The `easy-search` workflow searches directly with a FASTA/FASTQ files against either another FASTA/FASTQ file or an already existing MMseqs2 database.

-        mmseqs easy-search examples/QUERY.fasta DB.fasta alnRes tmp
+        mmseqs easy-search examples/QUERY.fasta examples/DB.fasta alnRes.m8 tmp

-It is also possible to pre-compute the index for the target database:
+It is also possible to pre-compute the index for the target database.
+This reduces overhead when searching repeatedly against the same database.

         mmseqs createdb examples/DB.fasta targetDB
         mmseqs createindex targetDB tmp
-        mmseqs easy-search examples/QUERY.fasta targetDB alnRes tmp
+        mmseqs easy-search examples/QUERY.fasta targetDB alnRes.m8 tmp

+The `databases` workflow provides download and setup procedures for many public reference databases, such as the Uniref, NR, NT, PFAM and many more (see [Downloading databases](https://github.com/soedinglab/mmseqs2/wiki#downloading-databases)).
+For example, to download and search against a database containing the Swiss-Prot reference proteins run:

+        mmseqs databases UniProtKB/Swiss-Prot swissprot tmp
+        mmseqs easy-search examples/QUERY.fasta swissprot alnRes.m8 tmp

 The speed and sensitivity of the `search` can be adjusted with `-s` parameter and should be adapted based on your use case (see [setting sensitivity -s parameter](https://github.com/soedinglab/mmseqs2/wiki#set-sensitivity--s-parameter)).
 A very fast search would use a sensitivity of `-s 1.0`, while a very sensitive search would use a sensitivity of up to `-s 7.0`.
 A detailed guide how to speed up searches is [here](https://github.com/soedinglab/MMseqs2/wiki#how-to-control-the-speed-of-the-search).

 The output can be customized with the `--format-output` option e.g. `--format-output "query,target,qaln,taln"` returns the query and target accession and the pairwise alignments in tab separated format.
 You can choose many different [output columns](https://github.com/soedinglab/mmseqs2/wiki#custom-alignment-format-with-convertalis).

+:exclamation: `easy-search` in default computes the sequence identity by dividing the number of identical residues by the alignment length (`numIdentical/alnLen`).
+However, `search` [estimates](https://github.com/soedinglab/MMseqs2/wiki#how-does-mmseqs2-compute-the-sequence-identity) the identity in default.
+To output real sequence identity use `--alignment-mode 3` or `-a`.

 ### Taxonomy
-The `easy-taxonomy` workflow can be used assign sequences taxonomical labels.
-It performs a search against a target sequence databases and computes the lowest common ancestor of all equal scoring top hits (default).
-Other assignment options are available through `--lca-mode`.
+The `easy-taxonomy` workflow can be used to assign sequences taxonomical labels.
+It performs a search against a sequence database with taxonomy information (seqTaxDb), chooses the most representative sets of aligned target sequences according to different strategies (according to `--lca-mode`) and computes the lowest common ancestor among those.

         mmseqs createdb examples/DB.fasta targetDB
         mmseqs createtaxdb targetDB tmp
         mmseqs createindex targetDB tmp
         mmseqs easy-taxonomy examples/QUERY.fasta targetDB alnRes tmp

-In default `createtaxdb` assigns every sequence with a Uniprot accession to a taxonomical identifier and downloads the NCBI taxonomy.
+By default, `createtaxdb` assigns a Uniprot accession to a taxonomical identifier to every sequence and downloads the NCBI taxonomy.
 We also support [BLAST](https://github.com/soedinglab/MMseqs2/wiki#create-a-sequence-database-with-taxonomic-information-from-an-existing-blast-database), [SILVA](https://github.com/soedinglab/MMseqs2/wiki#create-a-sequence-database-with-taxonomic-information-for-silva) or [custom taxonomical](https://github.com/soedinglab/MMseqs2/wiki#manually-annotate-a-sequence-database-with-taxonomic-information) databases.
+Many common taxonomic reference databases can be easily downloaded and set up by the [`databases` workflow](https://github.com/soedinglab/mmseqs2/wiki#downloading-databases).

 Read more about the [taxonomy format](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-format) and the [classification](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-assignment-using-mmseqs-taxonomy) in our user guide.